tcrundall/chronostar-tng/docs/source/quickstart.rst

    run:
       savedir: "result_final"

-See :ref:`Command-Line Interface<cli>` for details about other command-line tools as well as complete list of configurable parameters.
+See :ref:`Command-Line Interface<cli>` for details about other command-line tools and :ref:`Configuration Settings<settings>` for a complete list of configurable parameters.

 Performing a run
 ----------------